You want to stop worrying about money

 5. Try a Debt Reduction Plan

 The way a debt snowball works is you arrange all of your debts from largest to smallest.
-Pay off your smallest debt first, and once it’s paid off, put the money you were paying toward it on your next smallest debt (moving up and paying off your debts in a “snowball” effect).
+Pay off your smallest debt first, and once it’s paid off, the money you were paying toward it is now applied to your next smallest debt (moving up and paying off your debts in a “snowball” effect).

 It’s a great way to really see progress on your payments!
 It can be satisfying and a big boost to know you’ve paid something off totally and you’ll never have to worry about it again.
 Continue on your debt reduction plan until you’ve paid down all your debts (except your mortgage), and you’re on your way to financial freedom!

 Overwhelmed by debt?
 Seeing those bills pile up each month can be scary, especially when you don’t have a plan to dig yourself out of the hole.
 If you’re not sure where to even begin to get your financial life back on track, be sure to grab our Start Paying Off Debt Cheat Sheet—it’s free for a limited time!
 Get it here.